-Honestly; tell us those distinct parallel muscles fibres conspicuously visible on that cross section doesn’t look a picture.
+Honestly; tell us those distinct parallel muscle fibres conspicuously visible on that cross section don’t look a picture.

-This was perfectly pink, utterly soft, tender and juicy, and as close to melt-in-the-mouth as you’re going to get with a lamb chop.
+This was perfectly pink, utterly soft, and as tender and juicy, and close to melt-in-the-mouth, as you’re going to get with a lamb chop.

 Add to that the wonderfully judged, yoghurt-based marination, and this could be a contender for our end of year awards.